kojiromike/magento-retail-order-management/docs/PRODUCT_EXPORT.md

 </BaseAttributes>
 ```

-If two store views with the same client id, store code and language have different values for an attribute, both values will be included in the feed with the same language:
+If two store views with the same Client Id, store code and language have different values for an attribute, both values will be included in the feed with the same language:

 ```xml
 <Foo xml:lang="en-us">Fish</Foo>